-Correspondents : J. Natesan Heating Mahesh Pujari Cooling Umesh Barde Power Veena Coutinho Chemical Jaise Itty Water & Waste Solutions D. Bhanja Enviro Jenny Alexander Finance Sunil Godse Human Resources S. B. Chandak Administration Jiju K. T. Business Technology Group D. W. Bapat Research & Development R.B.Menon Manufacturing Nisha Rane Industrial Relations Kirti Pitale Mumbai Rama Delhi Swati Aditya Kolkata Laxmi Gupta Chennai Noorjahan Khan Boiler & Heater N. Haridas Thermax Engineering Construction Company
+Correspondents: J. Natesan Heating Mahesh Pujari Cooling Umesh Barde Power Veena Coutinho Chemical Jaise Itty Water & Waste Solutions D. Bhanja Enviro Jenny Alexander Finance Sunil Godse Human Resources S. B. Chandak Administration Jiju K. T. Business Technology Group D. W. Bapat Research & Development R.B.
+Menon Manufacturing Nisha Rane Industrial Relations Kirti Pitale Mumbai Rama Delhi Swati Aditya Kolkata Laxmi Gupta Chennai Noorjahan Khan Boiler & Heater N. Haridas Thermax Engineering Construction Company

-Fireside is the quarterly house magazine of Thermax Limited, Pune.
-For private circulation only.
-Company related news/features may be reproduced only with the permission of the Editor.
-Address : Thermax Limited, Thermax House, 14 Mumbai Pune Road, Wakdewadi, Pune 411 003, India.
-Tel : (020) 25542263 Fax : (020) 25541226 Fireside is also hosted on the website : www.thermaxindia.com Email : roshan@thermaxindia.com 🗆 natasha.naidu@thermaxindia.com

 What's New?

-Thermax Power wins an important order as it gears up for a hectic phase of growth Thermax inks a technology transfer agreement with Lambion, a German company Provides drinking water to Andhra villages through the Naandi Foundation Thermax heat pump slashes the energy costs of an auto major And the Water and Waste Solutions prospects for business in Oman with a representative agreement
+Thermax Power wins an important order as it gears up for a hectic phase of growth Thermax inks a technology transfer agreement with Lambion, a German company Provides drinking water to Andhra villages through the Naandi Foundation Thermax heat pump slashes the energy costs of an automajor And the Water and Waste Solutions prospects for business in Oman with a representative agreement Expressions Meher Pudumjee stresses the importance of listening to customers and empowering employees to solve their problems.
+She exhorts each employee in the chain to give customers better reasons to continue to do business with us Round up/Limelight Highlights of Thermax business wins in Egypt, Thailand and Philippines New Chiefs for Cooling & Heating, and for Human Resources Thermax's CFO ranked among India's best In its 10th year, Swar Sandhya continues to charm audiences Ammonia chillers and thermosyphons gain new customers And achievements of Thermax employees and their family members Focus A feature on three Thermax volunteers who are mentoring children at the Akanksha Learning Centre and helping them move on in life lose K. Chakravarthy talks to AM Roshan about his shift from energy to the environment business; why we need to take risks to make sense of opportunities and wonders what is happening to the Thermax tradition of using first names Excerpts from Arun Maira's book, Transforming Capitalism, in which he examines the nine theories that retard inclusive growth and prevent corporations from listening to citizens oices Lalitha Pillai shares how a health crisis in the family made her conscious of life's fragility ☐ Ashwathy Zachariah's imagination runs riot on a space adventure ☐ Vijay Chaudhry reflects on an experience that is changing his life ☐ And the sounds from an earlier time helps Piyush Ghelani come to terms with life in a new A sample guide for parents to spot their child's future career leanings The importance of humour for survival in the Antarctica And a graph on what really works when troubleshooting computer problems

-Expressions

-Meher Pudumjee stresses the importance of listening to customers and empowering employees to solve their problems.
-She exhorts each employee in the chain to give customers better reasons to continue to do business with us

-Round up/Limelight

-Highlights of Thermax business wins in Egypt, Thailand and Philippines Chiefs for Cooling & Heating, and for Human Resources Thermax's CFO ranked among India's best In its 10th year, Swar Sandhya continues to charm audiences Ammonia chillers and thermosyphons gain new customers And achievements of Thermax employees and their family members lose

-Focus

-A feature on three Thermax volunteers who are mentoring children at the Akanksha Learning Centre and helping them move on in life oices

-K. Chakravarthy talks to AM Roshan about his shift from energy to the environment business; why we need to take risks to make sense of opportunities and wonders what is happening to the Thermax tradition of using first names

-Signposts Excerpts from Arun Maira's book, Transforming Capitalism, in which he examines the nine theories that retard inclusive growth and prevent corporations from listening to citizens

-Lalitha Pillai shares how a health crisis in the family made her conscious of life's fragility Ashwathy Zachariah's imagination runs riot on a space adventure Vijay Chaudhry reflects on an experience that is changing his life And the sounds from an earlier time helps Piyush Ghelani come to terms with life in a new country

-Slice-of-life

-A sample guide for parents to spot their child's future career leanings The importance of humour for survival in the Antarctica And a graph on what really works when troubleshooting computer problems